Dmitry Bivol: Bivol vs. Pascal

 Weeks after defeating Chilemba, Bivol's manager, Vadim Kornilov, revealed Bivol would likely return to the ring in December 2018.
 With the other light heavyweight titleholders already scheduled to make defences, Kornilov stated, "We're trying to get the biggest name we can to get Dmitry more exposure fighting top guys."
 In September, there were rumours circulating that Bivol would defend his title against Joe Smith Jr. in December.
-A month later, TVA Sports and The Montreal Journal reported that former unified champion Jean Pascal (33-5-1, 20 KOs) was in talks to fight Bivol on 24 November 2018.
+A month later, TVA Sports and The Montreal Journal reported that former unified champion Jean Pascal (33–5–1, 20 KOs) was in talks to fight Bivol on 24 November 2018.
 The news came after it was also reported that Smith was reportedly closing in on signing a deal to fight IBF champion Artur Beterbiev in December.
 Pascal was one of the frontrunners to fight Bivol in August 2018.
 Only a few hours later, the fight was announced to take place on HBO at the Etess Arena in Atlantic City.
 Before talks emerged, Pascal was originally scheduled to fight Canadian cruiserweight champion Gary Kopas in Canada on 9 November, however the fight was cancelled in early October after Pascal needed time to attend his father's funeral.

+Pascal lost by wide unanimous decision.
+Bivol’s right hook was established early in the fight, repeatedly hitting Pascal and knocking him off balance.
+Bivol saw this taking a toll on Pascal and became even more aggressive, landing body shots and leaving Pascal attempting to defend and not throw back.
+The home-crowd tried to cheer on Pascal.
+He had a good fourth round, but Bivol quickly reasserted his dominance.
+The judges scored the bout 119–109, 119–109, 117–111 in favor of Bivol.
+This was HBO's final event of the "World Championship Boxing" series, as they announced their exit from boxing.
+A crowd of 3,853 attended the event.
+CompuBox showed just how diminant Bivol was in landing 217 of 678 punches thrown (32%), and Pascal landed only 60 of 357 his thrown (17%).
+When asked who he would like to fight next, Bivol replied, "Doesn't matter to me.
+I'll fight anybody.
+I am ready to fight against Alvarez or Kovalev or Badou Jack.
+I'm ready.
+Let's make the fight."
+Pascal rated Bivol as the best in the division.
+According to Bivol, Pascal's power carried throughout the 12 rounds.
+Bivol was aware of this after the two sparred in 2016.
+The fight peaked 537,000 viewers and averaged 467,000 for HBO's final boxing telecast.

 Bivol vs. Smith Jr.

-On 9 March 2019, Bivol outboxed Joe Smith Jr. to win a unanimous decision at the Turning Stone Resort Casino, Verona, New York, with scores of 119-109, 119-109, 118-110.
-Bivol's complete domination was reflected by the CompuBox punch stats: Bivol out-threw Smith Jr. 714 to 395, while Bivol outlanded him by a lopsided margin of 208 to 39, for a 29% to 10% edge in accuracy.